dreamgrove/dreamgrove/content/balance/Compendium.md

 [Elemental Potion of Ultimate Power](https://www.wowhead.com/item=191383/elemental-potion-of-ultimate-power)
 <br> Use this for every situation.
-Potion of Elemental Power is only 0.4% worse if it turns out to be far cheaper.
+Potion of Elemental Power is only minorly worse if you want to save gold.

 <br><div id="food">